 But, Microsoft warns, governments shouldn’t go overboard.
 The book says regulators should avoid “rigid approaches” because not all personal information is equally sensitive and AI needs some identifying data, such as public health records, to achieve societal benefits.

 Competitiveness is also a concern.
 AI needs data to learn and the keepers of the largest datasets in the world are a small handful of tech companies, Microsoft included.
 The book’s authors suggest government data as an antidote to this concern, allowing challengers to the Big Tech incumbents to feed their data-hungry AI systems.

 “The question of the availability of data will arise most directly when one firm seeks to buy another and competition authorities need to consider whether the combined firms would possess datasets that are so valuable and unique that no other firms can compete effectively,” Microsoft says in the book.

 Microsoft’s recommendations boil down to an ethical code, designed to ensure governments and technologists recognize the risks associated with AI and build the technology with safeguards in mind.

 “In computer science, will concerns about the impact of AI mean that the study of ethics will become a requirement for computer programmers and researchers?
-We believe that’s a safe bet,” write Smith and Shum in the book’s forward.
+We believe that’s a safe bet,” write Smith and Shum in the book’s foreword.
 “Could we see a Hippocratic Oath for coders like we have for doctors?
 That could make sense.”